JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/variables-and-constants.md

 program may not alter during its execution.
 It will not change.

-The basic verbose format is,
+The basic verbose formats are,

 ```
 const name type = value
 const name = value
 ```

-Here is the syntax (types and untyped),
+Here is the syntax (type and untyped),

 ```go
 const a float32 = 3.14                          // Must have Assignment